rodydavis/rodydavis/notes/travel/narobi-national-park.md

 ## Impalas

 The impalas are so cute and are the most common animal in the park.
 They are very fast and can jump up to 10 feet in the air.
-They are also very territorial and will fight to the death if they need to.

 ![](/attachments/travel/narobi-national-park/impala.webp)